progit/progit/README.rst

 Translation
 ============

-If you wish to translate the book, I will put the translation up on the progit.org site.
-Please put your translation into the appropriate subdirectory of this project (ie: 'it' for Italian and so forth) and send me (schacon) a pull request.
+If you wish to translate the book, your work will be put up on the git-scm.com site.
+Please put your translation into the appropriate subdirectory of this project, using the `ISO 639 <http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_ and send a pull request.
+Be careful to use UTF-8 encoding in your files.